Derek White (racing driver): National series

 In 2009, White made his Camping World Truck Series debut for Mario Gosselin at Martinsville Speedway, finishing 23rd after starting 34th.

 In 2012, White was hired by SR² Motorsports to run as a road course ringer for the Nationwide Series race at Circuit Gilles Villeneuve.
-In the No. 24, he finished a career-high 18th.
+In the No. 24, he finished a career-high eighteenth.
 Before the 2014 Drive to Stop Diabetes 300 at Bristol Motor Speedway, White formed Motorsports Business Management with driver Carl Long as principal.
 The team made its racing debut as MBM Motorsports at the race with Matt Carter as driver of the No. 13.
 For six more races in 2014, White fielded rides for himself, Long and Mike Wallace, failing to qualify for four and not finishing all six races they had qualified.

 In 2015, White and Long were joined by team owners Rick Ware and Curtis Key as partners, and the team eventually added the No. 40 team.
 Before the Winn-Dixie 300 at Talladega Superspeedway, White was penalized 15 drivers and owners points for an unsecured ballast.

 On July 13, White announced that he would make his Sprint Cup Series debut at the 5-hour Energy 301 in Loudon for Circle Sport, the first Native American to attempt a Cup Series race in series history.
 After qualifying 42nd, he finished 39th, eleven laps down.

+In 2025, it was revealed that White would return to NASCAR, this time in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 2 Ford for Reaume Brothers Racing.
+After starting in 26th due to qualifying being cancelled to due inclement weather, he went on to finish in 33rd after failing to maintain minimum speed shortly after the halfway point of the race.
+A few weeks later, it was revealed that White will make his debut in the ARCA Menards Series at Michigan International Speedway, driving the No. 31 Toyota for Rise Motorsports.
+He also drove the No. 69 MBM Motorsports Ford for the race at Watkins Glen, and he obtained his first top-twenty finish, that being he finished nineteenth.